Daily High to Daily Low: Is It Safe to Buy Qurate Retail Inc. (QRTEA)?

 Citigroup gave a rating of “Neutral” to QRTEA, setting the target price at $11 in the report published on December 15th of the previous year.

-During the last 5 trading sessions, QRTEA fell by -4.46%, which changed the moving average for the period of 200-days by -63.45% in comparison to the 20-day moving average, which settled at $6.11.
-In addition, Qurate Retail Inc. saw -35.13% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, QRTEA rose by +2.98%, which changed the moving average for the period of 200-days by -65.13% in comparison to the 20-day moving average, which settled at $5.68.
+In addition, Qurate Retail Inc. saw -36.32% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading